 We evaluate the effectiveness of the Mexican abandonment of the inquisitorial system of justice in reducing the incidence of torture of accused criminals.
 Results show that, despite rising levels of violence and cause for pessimism, the reform was able to reduce abuse across several measures.
+Our work was featured in the American Political Science Review's monthly blog in December 15, 2020:

 State interventions against organized criminal groups (OCGs) sometimes work to improve security, but often exacerbate violence.
 To understand why, this paper argues that the outcomes of police interventions are largely influenced by the pre-existing forms of governance OCGs establish in the territories they control.